-I need some divorce advice.
+I need some advice for closure after a breakup.
 My husband and I are divorcing after 16 years of marriage.

 After our oldest son turned 1 the decision to stay at home to raise him while my husband rigorously pursued his dream of starting a company was made.